Code-Institute-Submissions/nowane-Milestone1/README.md

 -   ### **Deployment**

-> Deplying to GitHub Pages:
+> Deploying to GitHub Pages:
 >
 > * Sign In to GitHub
 > * Insert the name of the repository in the search bar: nowane/Milestone1 .